thtrieu/essence/README.md

 This was not *just another deep learning library*, its minimal code base was supposed to demonstrate how to:

-* Build neural nets in modules
+* Build neural net modules.
-* Put the modules together
+* Put the modules together.
-* Compute gradients
+* Efficiently compute gradients from this design.

 ### Demos